-COUNTDOWN TO COVERAGE: An Interactive Workshop on Health Care Reform in Rhode Island to be held on May 22, 2013
+COUNTDOWN TO COVERAGE: An Interactive Workshop on Health Care Reform in Rhode Island held on May 22, 2013

 Let's Get It Right: Improving Outcomes for Babies & Toddlers in Child Welfare Summit to be held on May 20, 2013

-The RI Interfaith Coalition Fifth Annual Conference to Reduce Poverty Conference to be held on May 13, 2013
+The RI Interfaith Coalition Fifth Annual Conference to Reduce Poverty Conference held on May 13, 2013

 2013 Lipsitt-Duchin Lecture held on May 2, 2013